What is heavy menstrual bleeding?

 - D&C to remove tissue from the uterus

-- endometrial ablation to destroy the inside lining of the uterus with a laser, electrical current, thermal balloon, or microwave energy
+- Endometrial ablation to destroy the inside lining of the uterus with a laser, electrical current, thermal balloon, microwave energy, or freezing

 Hysterectomy and endometrial ablation are procedures that will make you sterile.
 That means you will no longer be able to get pregnant.
 If you have a hysterectomy, you will stop having menstrual periods.
 After endometrial ablation you should have no or very little menstrual bleeding, although some women start having menstrual bleeding again a while after the procedure.